chobbledotcom/blog/content/blog/25-02-23-beans-need-eight-minutes.md

 **tl;dr - Branston, eight minutes, microwave, lid.**

-Firstly, they **must** be [Branston beans](https://branstonbeans.co.uk/) - no others compare.
+Firstly, for _perfect_ beans they **must** be [Branston's](https://branstonbeans.co.uk/) - no others compare.
 If you really can't find Branston anywhere then Morrisons own-brand ones will do, but **do not fall for the Heinz propaganda** - they're taking you for a fool, trading off their once-good name to sell sad little pebbles barely even worthy of being called beans.
 Sickening.

 Secondly, you need to **microwave the beans for eight minutes**, with something covering the top of your microwavable vessel to keep the moisture in.
 I recommend cooking in a Pyrex jug with a silicone lid.